Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 Bowling Green Stats and Trends

-- The Falcons have always covered the spread this season when underdogs by 13.5 points or more in four chances.
+- The Falcons have been underdogs by 13.5 points or more four times this season and have covered the spread every time.

-- Bowling Green's games this season have gone over the total in three out of eight opportunities (37.5%).
+- Bowling Green's games this year have hit the over on three of eight set point totals (37.5%).

-- Bowling Green is 2-0 against the spread and 1-1 overall when the team scores more than 25.6 points.
+- Bowling Green is 2-0 against the spread and 1-1 overall in games when it scores more than 25.6 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.